enkidevs/curriculum/data-analysis-with-python/core/the-ipython-shell/what-is-ipython.md

 - and more

-> 💡 For a full list of features, visit the link in the "Learn More" section.
+> 💡 For a full list of features, check out the *Learn More* section.

-The way we will use IPython is through the Jupyter lab.
+The way we will use IPython is through Jupyter lab.

-> 💡 Fun Fact: The Jupyter lab and the IPython shell are maintained by the same Jupyter developer team
+> 💡 Fun Fact: The Jupyter lab and the IPython shell are maintained by the same Jupyter developer team.

 ---
 ## Practice

-Which of these is not a feature of IPython?
+IPython is ???.

 ???

-- Live code sharing
-- Flexible interpreters
-- tab completion
-- Syntax Highlighting
+- an interactive Python shell.
+- different version of the Python programming language

 ---
 ## Revision